-We offer rebates to lower the cost of electric vehicle charging stations that can be installed at your home, at your workplace, outside your businesses, and in other public places.
+DNREC offers rebates to lower the cost of electric vehicle charging stations that can be installed at your workplace, outside your businesses and in other public places.

 This program, which has been extended through June 30, 2021, is part of Delaware’s commitment to innovation in the transportation sector, reducing greenhouse gases, and improving Delaware’s air quality.
 It supports the Delaware Clean Vehicle Rebate Program.
-For more information, see our Frequently Asked Questions.

 The Electric Vehicle Charging Equipment Rebate Program provides rebates for Level 2 electric vehicle charging stations purchased between Jan.
 1, 2020 and June 30, 2021.

 This rebate may be considered taxable income by the U.S. Internal Revenue Service and the Delaware

 Department of Revenue.
 It shall be the sole responsibility of the recipient, individually, to seek